kdm9/libqcpp/README.md

 License
 -------

-All code is licensed under the GNU Lesser General Public License, version 3 or at your option any later version.
+Library code is licensed under the GNU Lesser General Public License, version 3 or at your option any later version. `trimit` and other executables bundled with `libqcpp` are licensed under the GNU General Public License, version 3 or higher.

 Catch.hpp, seqan and libssw are licensed under their respective licenses, see their LICENSE files for more information.